 Deaf Interpreter: Certification and Training Program Info

 Deaf interpreter programs are only offered to deaf persons and may be difficult to find.
-Hearing individuals who want to interpret for the deaf may consider degree programs in sign language interpretation.
-Students may learn about deaf culture, become proficient in sign language, and practice transferring messages between the hearing, deaf and hard of hearing.
+Hearing individuals who want to interpret for the deaf may consider associate and bachelor's degree programs in sign language interpretation.
 Upon completing training, they can take interpreter certification tests and search for employment.

 Associate Degree Sign Language Interpretation

 Students in an associate degree program are required become proficient in American Sign Language (ASL).
 They study fundaments of ASL that include fingerspelling, specialized vocabulary, body language and grammar.
 Upon learning these basics, students may learn to interpret dialogues, idioms, music, stories and other expressions.
 They also often learn to teach deaf people how to translate signs into speech.

 Students improve their communicative abilities by practicing focused listening, text analysis, paraphrasing, filtering out distractions, providing feedback and assessing the clarity of interpretation.
 They also develop necessary qualities like flexibility, responsibility, respectfulness, professionalism and ethical consciousness.
 Programs usually incorporate a practicum and/or an internship component that allows students to practice interpretation in various medical, legal, educational and religious settings.

 Applicants usually need to have earned a high school diploma or equivalent, but some community colleges allow high school students to enroll in classes.
 To study advanced interpretation topics, students must complete fundamental ASL courses.